CBurhoe/awesome-cyber-security-university/README.md

 DONE * [Intro to Researching](<https://tryhackme.com/room/introtoresearch>) - A brief introduction to research skills for pentesting.

 DONE * [Linux Fundamentals 1](<https://tryhackme.com/room/linuxfundamentalspart1>) - Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.

-* [Linux Fundamentals 2](<https://tryhackme.com/room/linuxfundamentalspart2>) - Embark on the journey of learning the fundamentals of Linux.
+DONE * [Linux Fundamentals 2](<https://tryhackme.com/room/linuxfundamentalspart2>) - Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.
 * [Linux Fundamentals 3](<https://tryhackme.com/room/linuxfundamentalspart3>) - Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.
 * [Pentesting fundamentals](<https://tryhackme.com/room/pentestingfundamentals>) - Fundamentals of penetration testing.
 * [Principles of security](<https://tryhackme.com/room/principlesofsecurity>) - Principles of security.